-- What to expect during inspection? - BLLC Inspectors will look for the following, if applicable: - Current licensing including Liquor License, Health, Fire, Traders License. - All licensed areas on premises must be accessible to inspector. - Access to employee records. - Purchase invoices from authorized distributors or wholesalers. - Current and valid Alcohol Awareness Certification (TAM, TIPS, etc.) - Clean and operating bathrooms and facilities. - Clean and operating three bay sinks for cleaning glassware. - Operation of establishment is within scope of license, tavern open and operating. - If applicable, open and operating kitchen (Class B Restaurant License.) - Operational safety and emergency exits.
+- What to expect during inspection? - BLLC Inspectors will look for the following, that should be located on the premises and available for inspection at all times: - Current licensing including Liquor License, Health, Fire, Traders License. - All licensed areas on premises must be accessible to inspector. - Access to employee records (kept on premises). - Purchase invoices from authorized distributors or wholesalers. - Current and valid Alcohol Awareness Certification (TAM, TIPS, etc.) - Clean and operating bathrooms and facilities. - Clean and operating three bay sinks for cleaning glassware. - Operation of establishment is within scope of license, tavern open and operating. - If applicable, open and operating kitchen (Class B Restaurant License.) - Operational safety and emergency exits.